rewpparo/rw_garage/readme.md

  It souldn't be any trouble when the two systems runs together, as a car is either in one system or another.
 However when transitioning from one system to the other, recretating garages into another system it could be a problem for impounded vehicles.

 ## TODO :
+- Storing and taking progress bar with configurable time
 - Garage vehicle type limitations
 - Convert esx_garage impound entries
 - Exports to create custom garages (storeveh and retrieveveh)